 The Juvenile Justice System Numbers:

-In Santa Clara and San Mateo Counties alone, 12,000 kids are cited for a juvenile offense each year and more than 6,250 youth are on active probation.
+In Santa Clara and San Mateo Counties alone, 12,000 kids are cited for a juvenile offense each year.
 The financial costs of our system are significant:

 - Society pays an estimated $1.7 million for each youth who drops out of school and becomes involved in a life of crime and drug abuse.